 Then the tsunami came in 2004, taking seven of the islanders with it and scattering the rest across the atoll, with only a fraction ever returning.
 While the thriving community had long since consumed the bricks from the old stupa, the great deluge did irreparable damage to the beautiful old veyo, while the fallout has left a pattern of equally desolate looking coral-stone houses abandoned across the island.

 Just over two years ago, the President’s Office unexpectedly declared Mundoo to be officially uninhabited – a mild overstatement.
 Soon, the mistake was corrected; Gaadhoo!…an admin error, it was the nearby and ever-so-slightly-smaller population of Gaadhoo that was to be evicted from their ancestral island.

 Mundoo breathed again, but the spectre of imminent depopulation, the scribble of a civil servant’s pen, still hovers over the island.
 The government’s tharaggee splurge of the past five years barely touched Mundoo, though the work of the UNDP’s recent low carbon scheme can be seen.
 Even the inclinations of the incoming government would appear to lean towards more economically-sustainable migration to regional hubs.

 Just one older member of the community we chatted with speculated about the island’s resurgence.
 Some on the island talk of plans to leave, while most simply carry on island life with that classic Dhivehi combination of stoicism and smiles.

 Who knows, the people of Mundoo may have faced such crises multiple times over the past millennium (still waiting on those loamaafaanu blog plates), but the tide of history seems to be flowing against them this time.

-So, what we found in Mundoo is an island with a vast past, a present pleasant, but an unsure future.
+So, what we found in Mundoo is an island with a vast past, a pleasant present, but an unsure future.